-Editor, Risk management
+Editor, Risk benchmarking

-Prior to joining Risk, he reported on the futures and foreign exchange markets for Dow Jones' Financial News and the Euromoney group of publications.
+Prior to joining Risk, he reported on the futures and foreign exchange industries for Dow Jones' Financial News and the Euromoney group.

 Tom holds a bachelor’s degree in English literature from the University of Warwick, UK.